 The source situation has now changed dramatically.
 Important early ski-historical material has come to light.
 Not only are the preserved skis new to ski history, but they are also coming from a new context: not bogs in the lowlands as before, but glaciers and ice patches in extreme and barren landscapes in the high mountains of Norway.

 The ice in the high mountains is melting due to rising temperatures and climate change.
 This melt has released many artefacts around the world, especially in the last decade (read more here).
 This is not least the case in Norway, which holds more than half the artifact finds from glacial ice globally.
-There are a number of skis among the artifacts from the ice in Norway.
+There are a number of skis among the artefacts from the ice in Norway.
 These skis hold great scientific promise.
 So far, they provide new evidence on early ski types, on ski bindings and on the use of fur-lining.
 It is even possible to use replicas of the ice skis for experimental skiing, learning more about the possibilities and limitations of ancient skis.
 Last, but not least: Together with the remains of sleds from the ice, these skis tell us a story of human conquest of the high mountains.

 Secrets of the Ice is happy to present our new publication on the skis from the ice in Norway.
 It is published in the Journal of Glacial Archaeology.
 The paper contains detailed information, scale drawings and pictures of the Digervarden ski (c.
-AD 750), the Lendbreen ski/snow shoe (c.
+AD 700), the Lendbreen ski/snow shoe (c.
 650 BC) and other skis that have melted out of the ice.

 You can download the paper for free here: Prehistoric and Medieval Skis from Glaciers and Ice Patches in Norway.